owljsorg/owljs/bower_components/bluebird/docs/docs/warning-explanations.md

 You should heed this warning because rejecting a promise with a non-error makes debugging extremely hard and costly.
 Additionally, if you reject with simple primitives such as `undefined` (commonly caused by simple calling `reject()`) you cannot handle errors at all because it's impossible to tell from `undefined` what exactly went wrong.
 All you can tell the user is that "something went wrong" and lose them forever.

-##Warning: a promise was created in a handler but none were returned from it
+##Warning: a promise was created in a handler but was not returned from it

 This usually means that you simply forgot a `return` statement somewhere which will cause a runaway promise that is not connected to any promise chain.